jcs-instructor/mobtimer/CONTRIBUTING.md

   - Press CTRL + SHIFT + P to open the Command Palette
   - Search for "Tasks: Run Task"
-  - Run "mobtimer all tasks"
+  - Run "mobtimer all tasks" (run a 2nd time if errors the first time)

 ## Start All Components